The Ultimate Guide to Aluminium Scaffold Tower Prices

 The basic components of modern scaffolding are tubes, couplers and boards.
 Rudimentary scaffold-like structures have been around in some form since ancient times, but David Palmer-Jones is the man who created scaffolding as we know it.
 He invented the “scaffixer”, a coupling device that was more robust than rope and drew lots of attention in 1913 when it was used in the reconstruction of Buckingham Palace.
 In 1919, Palmer-Jones improved the scaffixer’s design and invented the “universal coupler”.
 This became the industry standard coupler and still is today.

 Other 20th-century advancements included tubular steel water pipes instead of timber poles, allowing for easy interchangeability of parts and better structural integrity.
 Diagonal bracings were also introduced, improving stability, particularly on very tall scaffold towers.
 In 1944 Palmer-Jones’s company, Scaffolding Great Britain Ltd, created the first scaffold frame system, which was used extensively in post-war reconstruction.

-Modern scaffold systems like the Boss Aluminium Scaffold Towers are manufactured using state-of-the-art laser cutting and robotic welding technology.
+Modern scaffold systems like the Scaffold Tower Hire are manufactured using state-of-the-art laser cutting and robotic welding technology.
 Many are enhanced with additional safety and ergonomic features such as easy-grip ribbed tubing, integral ladder systems and deck board edge protection, as well as floating spigots and double-action, trigger-operated locking claws for fast and easy assembly and dismantling.
 Their design also complies with the ‘through-the-trapdoor’ method of assembly recommended by the Health and Safety Executive, which means workers are never exposed to risky drops.